What are ticks?

-American dog tick - These ticks are most active in the spring, summer and fall.
+American dog tick - These ticks are most active in the spring, summer, and fall.
 They live in parks, along wooded paths, and in farm pastures.
-The American dog tick prefers to use dogs, medium sized mammals, and humans as hosts and can spread Rocky Mountain spotted fever to people.
+The American dog tick prefers to use dogs, medium-sized mammals, and humans as hosts and can spread Rocky Mountain spotted fever to people.
 They are reddish brown in color with white or yellow markings.
-Males are about 1/8 of an inch in length and females are a bit larger and can grow up to ½ inch in length when fully engorged.
+Males are about 1/8 of an inch in length and females are a bit larger and can grow up to a ½ inch in length when fully engorged.

 Are ticks dangerous?